The Full-Time Wife Escapist: Reception

 Volume 5 reached the 47th place on the weekly Oricon manga charts and, as of April 19, 2015, had sold 20,288 copies.

 The series won the award for Best Shōjo Manga at the 39th Kodansha Manga Awards.

-The television drama was very popular and the ending theme Koi (恋) by Gen Hoshino featuring the cast dancing the Koi Dance ("love dance") became a craze in Japan.
+The television drama was very popular and also raised discussion on traditional views and values on marriage in Japan.
+The ending theme Koi by Gen Hoshino featuring the cast dancing the Koi Dance ("love dance") became a craze in Japan.
 As of 2023, the music video for the song currently has over 280 million views on YouTube.